SW1 - Shakespeare Tavern

 SW1 - St James's Park, Birdcage Walk & Cockpit Steps

-This entity, misty but apparently dressed in clothing with red stripes, was thought to be the wife of an officer who was murdered by her husband; he cut up her remains and was trying to dispose of them in the park when he was caught.
-Two soldiers encountered the entity in 1802, which left them too scared to return to duty, while in 1972 a motorist hit a lamppost on the road as he tried to avoid a misty figure dressed in red.
+This entity, misty but apparently dressed in clothing with red stripes, was thought to be the wife of an officer murdered by her husband; he cut up her remains and was trying to dispose of them in the park when caught.
+Two soldiers encountered the entity in 1802, which left them too scared to return to duty, while in 1972 a motorist hit a lamppost on the roadside as he tried to avoid a misty figure dressed in red.

 SW1 - St James's Theatre (no longer standing, replaced by an office block), King Street

 This white clad ghost was thought to be an eighteenth century actress.
 An unknown presence would also hammer at dressing room doors, disappearing as soon as they were opened, and once it was announced that the theatre would close, a man would be seen standing in the shadows, vanishing if approached.

 Elliott O'Donnell wrote of speaking to the homeless community in this area, who spoke of a ghostly presence which urged them to leap into the river.

 SW1 - The Grenadier public house, Wilton Row